 - 1 Tbsp flour

 - 1 teaspoon salt

 - 1/2 teaspoon ground nutmeg or mace

-1 Preheat oven to 350°F. Lightly butter the sides and bottom of a 7x11-inch baking dish.
-In a small bowl, mix together the flour, brown sugar, salt, and nutmeg.
+1 Preheat oven and prepare baking dish: Preheat oven to 350°F. Lightly butter the sides and bottom of a 7x11-inch baking dish.

 2 Mix together the flour, brown sugar, salt, and nutmeg in a small bowl.